Mount Keira: Walking tracks

 The Dave Walsh Track, named after a Scout leader, climbs from Mount Keira Road opposite the Scout Camp road through a small open area of ground ferns, up the western slope of Mount Keira, to Five Islands Lookout and the Summit Track.
 At the Mount Keira summit, it can also be reached via a maintenance trail that leads from the carpark in Summit Park.
-The tree growth is mainly Eucalyptus, ground plants including Lomandra Longifolia and Maidenhair fern.
+The tree growth is mainly Eucalyptus, ground plants including Lomandra longifolia and maidenhair fern.
 Wallabies, lizards, snakes and many forms of bird and insects live in the area.

 The Ken Ausburn Track begins at the end of Northfields Avenue (near the University of Wollongong and Wollongong Botanic Garden).
 It climbs up a steep grass path and turns into a section of wooden steps and a boardwalk.
 At the top of the steps is a plaque indicating several bird species to be found on the track.
-Near this is an oddly out of place lemon tree.
-It follows a level path to an open grass area where it then reaches the Lawrence Hargrave Memorial Sculpture, situated in an open grass area.
+Near this is a lemon tree.
+The track follows a level path to an open grass area where it reaches the Lawrence Hargrave Memorial Sculpture, situated in an open grass area.
 The sculpture was made from 1988 to 1989 by Herbert "Bert" Flugelman, and is of stainless steel and part of the University of Wollongong Art Collection.

-After this the track goes along gradually climbing a ridge until it reaches the Northern Illawarra Lookout, which gives views to the north and has a plaque telling of the shipwreck at Towradgi Point.
+After this the track gradually climbs a ridge until it reaches the Northern Illawarra Lookout, which gives views to the north and has a plaque telling of the shipwreck at Towradgi Point.
 From here it continues through a cutting, with a plaque indicating the cutting is a survivor from the Mount Keira Tramway opened in 1859.
 The track goes up some more wooden steps and reaches a brick airshaft completed in 1907 used to ventilate the Kemira Colliery, and a plaque tells of the mine's history.
 From here the track goes for a short distance before reaching the Mount Pleasant Management Trail, and then to the northeastern entrance to the Ring Track, at Geordies Flat on Mount Keira Road.
-The track is popular with joggers and tourists, and has many plaques indicating various sights such as a remaining grey ironbark left from extensive logging in the late 19th century and several plants such as the invasive weed Lantana Camara and the native Settlers Flax.
+The track is popular with joggers and tourists, and has many plaques indicating various sights such as a remaining grey ironbark left from extensive logging in the late 19th century and several plants such as the invasive weed Lantana camara and the native settlers flax.